lerna-lite/lerna-lite/README.md

 ## Getting Started

 Let's start by installing the Lerna-Lite CLI as a dev dependency to your project and then run the `init` command to get started (see [init#readme](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) for all options).
-Note that the CLI must be installed at all time and then other commands must be installed separately (the CLI only includes the `init` command), refer to the **[Installation table](#separate--optional-installs)** for more info.
+Note that the CLI must be installed at all time and after that install any other optional commands separately (the CLI only includes the `init` command), refer to the **[Installation table](#separate--optional-installs)** for more info.

 ```sh
 # install Lerna-Lite CLI locally or globally (only includes `init` command)